Tiled Prompts: Overcoming Prompt Misguidance in Image and Video Super-Resolution: Experiments

-\textbf{Image Experiments.} We use DiT4SR~\cite{duan2025dit4sr} as our base SR model, a recent model that uses a diffusion transformer as its generative backbone.
+We use DiT4SR~\cite{duan2025dit4sr} as our base SR model, a recent model that uses a diffusion transformer as its generative backbone.
 Global and local (tiled) prompts are extracted with Qwen2.5-VL-7B-Instruct~\cite{qwen2.5-VL}.

-We evaluate our framework on the real-world datasets Urban100~\cite{huang2015single}, OST300~\cite{wang2018recovering}, and the first 1K images from LSDIR~\cite{li2023lsdir} which we term LSDIR1K.
-We do not use common low-resolution datasets such as DrealSR~\cite{wei2020component}, RealSR~\cite{cai2019toward}, RealLR200~\cite{wu2024seesr}, or RealLQ250~\cite{ai2024dreamclear}, as we find their low resolutions inappropriate for validating the latent tiling performance.
+We evaluate our framework on real-world image datasets Urban100~\cite{huang2015single}, OST300~\cite{wang2018recovering}, and the first 1K images from LSDIR~\cite{li2023lsdir} which we term LSDIR1K.
+We do not use low-resolution datasets such as DrealSR~\cite{wei2020component}, RealSR~\cite{cai2019toward}, RealLR200~\cite{wu2024seesr}, or RealLQ250~\cite{ai2024dreamclear}, as we find their low resolutions inappropriate for evaluating latent tiling performance.
 Each image is resized and cropped to a resolution of 512$\times$512, producing a resolution of 2048$\times$2048 after 4$\times$ magnification.
-During tiled inference, each LR latent is divided into tiles of size 64$\times$64 with an overlap of 16, resulting in 25 tiles total.
+For tiled inference, each LR latent is divided into tiles of size 64$\times$64 with overlap of 16, resulting in 25 tiles total.
+Such settings require us to use ground-truth images of at least 2048$\times$2048 resolution for evaluating reference-based metrics, which is unavailable for most datasets.
+Thus, for reference-based evaluation we identify all images larger than 2048$\times$2048 from the entire LSDIR dataset and refer to the resulting 153 images as LSDIR2048.
+Reference-based evaluation is performed for the high-resolution LSDIR2048 and SEPE8K~\cite{al2023sepe} datasets, of which ground-truth images are (strictly) downsampled to 2048$\times$2048.